Appearance

 - At least one of the following fields is missing: member_id, ehr_patient_identifier, or zip_code

-Failed Gaps Gating File
+Failed Gating File

 After each ingestion (typically daily), Vim generates and shares a gating file that contains all rows that failed validation and were not ingested.
 This file includes the rejected rows along with specific reasons for each rejection, enabling efficient review and correction by the data provider.